 Often many of these different influences come together.
 When she composed Norwegian Reflections she drew inspiration from a journey to Norway, the paintings of Edvard Munch and Grieg's Piano Concerto.

-Tasoulla Christou has been described as having a gift for melody, but at the same time her music has drama, another important component of her works.
+Tasoulla Christou has been described as having a gift for melody.
 Her compositions are proving very popular, in London and abroad, with both performers and audiences, who find her music very accessible.